hindu-comm/mail_stream_advaita-l/2017/07/UNCHECKED_Re_Vaadira/380__Praveen_R._Bhat.md

 using kapaTa by means of presenting filthy examples to dismiss by shock yet again!

-​That jIva is considered jaDa in EJV the first mistake​, its all downhill from there.
+That jIva is considered jaDa in EJV the first mistake, its all downhill from there.

-​The "utility of waking people and objects" argument to prove its reality is dismissed in Mandukya Karika's vaitathyaprakaraNa​ by saying that there is vaishamya in dvaitin's comparison in waking vs dream examples.
+The "utility of waking people and objects" argument to prove its reality is dismissed in Mandukya Karika's vaitathyaprakaraNa by saying that there is vaishamya in dvaitin's comparison in waking vs dream examples.

 The argument of using EJV example that show mithyAtva of waking by